WorkTime – employee monitoring software

-Penalizes the monitoring/interception, copying, or disclosure of communications without the consent of the parties concerned.
-Employers should make clear policies and also state that communications will be monitored in employment contracts.
+It is illegal to monitor/intercept, copy, or disclose communications without the consent of the parties involved.
+Employers should establish clear policies and state in employment contracts that communications will be monitored.

 7. Is it legal to use video monitoring systems in the workplace?

 Yes.
 In fact, executive regulations require installing video surveillance systems (CCTV).
 There are in-depth requirements of how and where these systems (including recording devices and cameras) should be provided and under what conditions.
-Some of the many requirements are:
+Among the many requirements are that:

 - cameras should be stable, fixed, and clear.

-- Cameras should be attached to emergency exits, lobby areas, elevators, and reception areas.
+- Cameras should be installed in emergency exits, lobby areas, elevators, and reception areas.

 - Camera views, lighting, and the technical requirements for each camera should vary depending on the subject matter to be monitored by the CCTV system.

-Although the use of video monitoring systems in the UAE workplace remains widely unregulated, a person’s privacy rights must be considered when installing such systems.
+Although the use of video monitoring systems in the UAE workplace remains widely unregulated, a person’s privacy rights must be taken into account when such systems are installed.
 Articles 378 and 379 of the UAE Criminal Code (Federal Law No. 3 of 1987) and the UAE Cybercrimes Act (Law No. 5 of 2012) must be considered.
 Here are a few things to note: